curityio/devops-dashboard-example/README.md

 ## Deploy the System

-Run the following script to deploy the Curity Identity Server and a SQL database in a small docker compose network:
+Run the script to deploy the Curity Identity Server and a SQL database in a small docker compose network:

 ```bash
 ./deploy.sh